mujadmani/Easy-Telegram-Airdrop-Bot/README.md

-# Telegram Airdrop Bot
+# Easy Telegram Airdrop Bot

-This bot has all you need and very simple to use!
+This bot has all you need, very simple to use and easy to deploy!

 ### Some of the great futures

-- Ask user to follow twitter and join telegram groups, multipe groups and twitter links are supported.
+- Ask user to follow twitter and join telegram groups, multiple groups and twitter links are supported.
 - Check if a correct wallet address has been provided
 - Very easy to use.
 - Persistance, the chat will remain persistant even if you restart the bot.
 - Blocks duplicate wallets & twitter usernames
-- Refferal support
+- Referral support
 - Start, stop, pause airdrop anytime.
 - Captcha support

 ### Admin Commands